Greetings, traveler!

 }

 Now, let’s focus on our text field.
-I propose a flexible solution: creating several closures.
+I propose a solution: creating several closures.
 You can adjust their range to align with your specific needs perfectly.
-Also let’s add a new isFirstResponder property.
+Also, let’s add a new focusedField and equalField properties.

 var didBeginEditing: () -> Void = {}